czerwonk/asn_lookup/README.md

 # asn_lookup
-Webservice for looking up prefixes announced by AS's based on routing daemon information
+Webservice providing announced prefixes of an specific ASN based on routing daemon information